NBakaev/hishop/README.md

  - you can replace `nbakaev/hishop-api-backend:0.2.2-RELEASE_build.127763392` to another version.
 All [version are here on docker hub](https://hub.docker.com/r/nbakaev/hishop-api-backend/tags/)
  - `-p 5555:5555` by default docker create fully independent network environment with ports that are not hosts (see linux [cgroups](https://en.wikipedia.org/wiki/Cgroups)).
 `-p 5555:5555` option map container port 5555 to host than make available service outside.
+ - you can see running containers with `docker ps`.
+See logs of each container with ` docker logs -f hishop1` (replace hishop1 with container id or name)

 #### Program arguments